Search results for:

 The Domain Report shows how many domains have made requests on your website.
 Most normal users will not have domains and instead will have unresolved numerical addresses.

 The Organization Report returns the organizations or ISPs from which the computers accessing your website originated.

-The Redirected Referrer Report indicates the web pages and number of requests that have redirected the user on the website from one page to another successfully.
+The Redirected Referrer Report indicates the web pages and several requests redirecting the user on the website from one page to another successfully.

-The Failed Referrer Report indicates the web pages and number of requests that have redirected the user on the website to another page unsuccessfully.
+The Failed Referrer Report indicates the web pages and several requests that have redirected the user on the website to another page unsuccessfully.

 The Operating System Report details the operating system that was reported by the browser visiting the website.

 The Status Code Report details the status of requested files and pages.
 The most common results are:

 cPanel documentation provides a full list of HTTP Codes and Quick Fixes for review if it is needed.

 The File Size Report details the size of the files that website visitors request.
 The larger the files, the slower the site maybe when trying to load a web page due.